lemocla/Which-way-is-up/documentation/features/features.md

 - ## **Policy pages**

-    The policy pages inform users about the different delivery, terms and conditions as well as privacy policy and an accessibility statement.
+    The policy pages inform users about the delivery, terms and conditions as well as privacy and accessibility.

     ![sampe policy](screenshots/policy-page.png)